Disappearance of Peng Shuai: Australian Open

-Four people including Drew Pavlou (second right) wearing 'Where is Peng Shuai?' t-shirts at the Australian Open.

 During the 2022 Australian Open, on 22 January, fans wearing t-shirts with the slogan "Where is Peng Shuai?" were asked to remove their shirts.
 A police officer at the scene was recorded saying, "The Australian Open does have a rule that you can't have political slogans ... it's a rule that it's a condition of entry."
 Tennis Australia backed up the police response.
 Later, Martina Navratilova stated, "I find it really, really cowardly.
 I think they are wrong on this.
 This is not a political statement, this is a human rights statement."

 After an international outcry, Tennis Australia chief Craig Tiley reversed the decision and said fans are free to wear the t-shirts.
 However, signs on poles or "mobs" would not be allowed.

 In response to the t-shirt controversy, a Chinese spokesman said, "The politicisation of sports will not succeed and will not gain support from the majority of people, including sportsmen and women, in the international community."